Tarun-Sachan/Connections-MERN-App/README.md

   4.User password are encrypted using bycryptjs to safeguard user privacy in case of unauthorized access of database.

   5.express-async-errors are used for status code generation for increasing code readibility.

+  6.Used “CORS” make requests from one website to another website in the browser, which is normally prohibited by another browser policy called the Same-Origin Policy (SOP).

-  6.Server is hosted on render.
+  7.Server is hosted on render.

  ## Client-<br/>
  1.Used react router for route definition.